 FashionTap was created by fashion blogger Amy Roiland.
-She developed a platform that allows bloggers to upload photos, and tag specific items.
+Bloggers can use her platform to upload photos and tag specific items.

-Designers, retailers, and publicists post images of products they want to promote and tag all of the items in the images.
+Images of products are posted by retailers, designers, and publicists and by tagging all of the items in the images they can use it to promote.
 If your followers buy something through photos you’ve posted on Instagram, you earn a commission on each sale.

 Entrepreneurs: Adam Gerber and Bob Ntoya